SebestianSije/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

 .. exercise::
    #.
 Create and declare a new :file:`menus.xml` file at the root of the `real_estate` module.
    #.
-Describe a new "Real Estate" menu item to serve as root menu for our real estate app.
+Describe a new :guilabel:`Real Estate` menu item to serve as root menu for our real estate
+      app.

       - Leave the `parent_id` field empty to place the menu item in the top-level menu.
       - Use the `static/description/icon.png` file as `web_icon`, in the format `<module>,<icon_file_path>`.

    #.
-Nest new "Properties" and "Settings" menu items under the root menu item.
-As we have not yet
+Nest new :guilabel:`Properties` and :guilabel:`Settings` menu items under the root menu item.
-      created an action to browse properties or open settings, reference the following existing actions instead:
+      As we have not yet created an action to browse properties or open settings, reference the following existing actions instead:

       - `base.open_module_tree` that opens the list of modules.
       - `base.action_client_base_menu` that opens the general settings.